The Indonesian government has taken several highly controversial measures to quash autonomist sentiments.

 These activists highlight the importance of investigating all alleged human rights abuses, no matter how far-flung and exotic their location.

 Although I consider it dubious, it is neither my position nor my right as a private individual to deny Indonesia’s claim to sovereignty.
 What remains certain, however, is that the appalling situation must be addressed soon, lest it deteriorate into another East Timor – the likes of which the world does not want to see again.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.